giorgiomi/variational-monte-carlo/README.md

     python3 plots/energy_plot.py N n_steps INT show
 ```
 where `INT` and `show` are needed for plotting the interacting simulation results and to show the graph.
 If the simulation is run with multiple values of the parameter $\alpha$, one can look at the energy as a function of that, by running `plots/variational_plot.py`.
 At the moment, this can be achieved by modifying `alpha_start` and `alpha_end` in `main.c`.

+## Important alert!
+At the moment, the simulation does not behave well, the energy in the MC simulation has huge peaks and the variational surface has got no minimum value.
+Please contact me if needed.